Pumping up an investment portfolio with ‘cheapish’ oil stocks could lead to gushing profits, says one industry expert.

 Indian Prime Minister Narendra Modi has just passed his first 100 days in office and has already injected life into a lacklustre economy.

-A catalogue of measures aimed at boosting growth have seen confidence in business improve to trigger a new round of growth that is predicted to last for three to five years, according to Ajay Argal of Baring Asset Management.
+According to Ajay Argal of Baring Asset Management, a catalogue of measures aimed at boosting growth has improved confidence to trigger a new round of growth that is predicted to last for three to five years.

 “If the current trend is maintained and inflation comes under control, I expect increased corporate earnings supporting better dividend payments and a rerating of stocks,” he said.